junxit/us-congress-bills-111/metadata.md

 - 2009-09-15 — Placed on the House Calendar, Calendar No. 108.
 - 2009-09-15 — The House Committee on Rules reported an original measure, H. Rept.
 111-256, by Mr. Polis (CO).
 - 2009-09-15 — The House Committee on Rules reported an original measure, H. Rept.
 111-256, by Mr. Polis (CO).
+- 2009-09-16 — Considered as privileged matter. (consideration: CR H9558-9566)
+- 2009-09-16 — Considered as unfinished business. (consideration: CR H9569)
+- 2009-09-16 — DEBATE - The House proceeded with one hour of debate on H. Res.
+746.
+- 2009-09-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-09-16 — On agreeing to the resolution Agreed to by the Yeas and Nays: 241 - 179 (Roll no. 703). (text: CR H9558)
+- 2009-09-16 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.Res.
+746, the Chair put the question on adoption of the resolution and by voice vote announced that the yeas had prevailed.
+Ms. Foxx demanded the yeas and nays and the Chair postponed further proceedings on adoption of the resolution until later in the legislative day.
+- 2009-09-16 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 241 - 179 (Roll no. 703).(text: CR H9558)
+- 2009-09-16 — The previous question was ordered without objection. (consideration: CR H9566)